Volunteer Opportunities

 You’ll label, count and box donated food so we can distribute it.
 Here are some examples of what you’ll do:

-- Repackage bulk rice, pasta or crackers into family-sized bags
+• Repackage bulk rice or pasta into family-sized bags

 Qualifications: